gthau/graphql-error-handling-with-union-and-fpts/article.md

 Benefits:

 1. Type-safety: the errors are also typed
-2. The consumer cannot ignore the errors (although there is a way to [bulk-handle](#bulk-and-specific-errors-handling) them to ease the error handling on the client-side)
+2. The consumer cannot ignore the errors
 3. Self-documented: the operation signature includes all possible cases (result and errors) therefore less documentation is required to explain the possible error cases
 4. The _unhappy_ paths are not unexpected anymore, there are just other possible results